rust-lang/reference/src/items/associated-items.md

 return type, and where clause of the associated function must be the same as the associated function declarations's.

-An *associated function definiton* defines a function associated with another type.
+An *associated function definition* defines a function associated with another type.
 It is written the same as a [function item].

 An example of a common associated function is a `new` function that returns